 The Lava Jato investigation has been hailed in the Anglo press as an objective anti-corruption investigation, but to date it has almost exclusively targeted center-left politicians across South America while ignoring much larger bribery and money laundering charges against conservatives, especially those involving the Brazilian PSDB party, which was widely supported by northern journalists in the 2014 Brazilian presidential elections.
 A December 22, 2017 Folha de São Paulo article shows that investigators have ignored and maintained in secrecy, more than half of the evidence produced implicating the Odebrecht construction company.

-July, 2017. center-left ex-president of Peru, Ollanta Humala is arrested on corruption charges involving Odebrecht construction company as part of the Lava Jato investigation.
-Current Peruvian president, Pedro Pablo Kuczynski, also center-left, is facing impeachment charges from the same investigation.
-Center-left President Dilma Rousseff was impeached for committing a technically non-impeachable infraction, involving no bribery or personal enrichment, that she was later exonerated from.
+July, 2017.
+Ex-president of Peru, Ollanta Humala is arrested on corruption charges involving Odebrecht construction company as part of the Lava Jato investigation.
+Current Peruvian president, Pedro Pablo Kuczynski, is facing impeachment charges from the same investigation.
+Brasil’s elected President Dilma Rousseff was impeached for committing a technically non-impeachable infraction, involving no bribery or personal enrichment, that she was later exonerated from.
 On the eve of the Argentinian senatorial elections, Christina Kirchner is facing corruption accusations of her own from a conservative judge who was allied with neoliberal former president Carlos Menem.

 The “war on corruption” in Latin America has been promoted abroad with slick propaganda such as this video from the David Rockefeller-founded AS/COA organisation which is made up of former US State Department and Intelligence figures, in collaboration with Transparency International whose largest financial donor is the UK Government.